-We encourage EVERY woman at St. John's to join us in our efforts.
-For more information, please contact us at firstname.lastname@example.org or by phone Kathi Stamatis 773-230-2370.
+We encourage EVERY woman in our parish to join us in our efforts.
+Joining is easy!
+Click here to join (or to make a donation online) or contact us at firstname.lastname@example.org or by calling Kathi Stamatis 773-230-2370.

 Our "Pythagoras" Greek School of St. John the Baptist is a student centered school, embracing Greek educational principles and values and it continues to meet the needs of its ever-growing community, representing the latest approaches in learning and language acquisition.
 For over 55 years our school continues to thrive and achieve its overarching goal: To create an enjoyable learning experience that instills the understanding, enthusiasm and appreciation for the Greek language and heritage while it provides all students with the highest quality of learning.
 Our hand picked faculty members, with advanced studies in education, are all dedicated and highly competent teachers.
 They are committed to helping our children develop an understanding of their heritage and cultural identity.